OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     // Finds all compatible units for this id based on if meter or group.
 See compatibleChanges for parameter. function Set compatibleUnits(integer id, String type) {
       if (type = "meter") {
-        integer unitId = use id to get unit_id of group newUnits = unitsCompatibleWithUnit(unitId)
+        newUnits = unitsCompatibleWithUnit(id.unit_id)
       } else {
         // It's a group
-        // Note we would do this once for each time we check all groups so point to optimize if needed. newUnits = unitsCompatibleWithMeters(metersInGroup(id))
+        // Note we would do this once for each time we check all groups so place to optimize if needed. newUnits = unitsCompatibleWithMeters(metersInGroup(id))
       }
       return newUnits